Merve-Yvz/MyBlogAPP-MES/README.md

 ## Note

-📝 UI images associated with the application are located in the `\wwwroot\images\AppPhotos\` directory.
+📝 UI images associated with the application are located in the `BlogAPP\wwwroot\images\AppPhotos\` directory.

 ## Acknowledgements